 We think it is important to keep our neighbors informed about the construction of the Long-Baseline Neutrino Facility and the Deep Underground Neutrino Experiment.
 To ensure that you have the most up-to-date information, we have set up this website with information about LBNF and DUNE and answers to frequently asked questions.
 We encourage our neighbors in Lead, South Dakota to follow us on Twitter (@LBNFacility) or Facebook (Long-Baseline Neutrino Facility).
 You also may want to subscribe to the free weekly newsletter Deep Thoughts published by Sanford Lab.

-Below you will find links to talks that were presented at informational meetings in South Dakota and other information about LBNF and DUNE for local residents.
+Below you will find links to letters sent to residents of Lead, talks that were presented at informational meetings in South Dakota as well as articles and other information about LBNF and DUNE for local residents.

 We welcome your questions and comments: